 The interior of the BMW iX has superb soundproofing for a tranquil ride.
 As the electric engines produce almost no sound, the vehicle plays a subtle designed “engine” sound when you quickly accelerate.

 For our test, we had the BMW iX xDrive40, which has a good range of 372-425km.
 While the xDrive50 offers an even more impressive range of 550-630km.
 Of course, the range, just like gas mileage, depends on driving style.
-It’s all more than enough to never think about the charge in your daily driving and a multitude of day trips options on a single charge.
+It’s all more than enough to never think about the charge in your daily driving and many day trip options on a single charge.

 With High Power Charging and DC fast charging, the vehicle can recharge from 10 percent to 80 percent in 35 minutes (BMW iX xDrive 40).
 BMW has partnered with EVgo for easy access to a public charging station network, but it can also charge on other networks.